debops/debops/docs/meta/policy/ai-contributions.rst

 Contributors MUST review their work and not submit content they recognize as a verbatim copy of copyrighted sources.
 Contributors MUST apply the same license-compatibility diligence to AI-generated content as to any other third-party code.
-AI tool terms of service must not place restrictions on generated output that would conflict with the project's licensing or the ability to GPG-sign the resulting commits.
+Contributors MUST NOT use AI tools whose terms of service place restrictions on generated output that conflict with the project's licensing or the ability to OpenPGP-sign the resulting commits.

 Meaning of "originally created by an LLM"
 -----------------------------------------